GopinathV-1/demi-o/README.md

 # ElasticSearch vs Lucene vs Solr
 You may think that what these names actually refer to and why they are used?
 , which is the best among them?
 All your questions will be cleared here.
 Let dive into it.
-The above-mentioned ElasticSearch, Lucene and Solr are **(full-text search engines)[https://en.wikipedia.org/wiki/Full-text_search]**.
+The above-mentioned ElasticSearch, Lucene and Solr are **[full-text search engines](https://en.wikipedia.org/wiki/Full-text_search)**.
 ### what is full_text search?
 In short, full-text search refers to techniques for searching a single computer-stored document or a collection in a full-text database.